leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 .. warning::

-   Only :term:`manifold` meshes are guaranteed to give proper results, other cases (especially "opened" meshes, :term:`non-manifold` but without any self-intersections) will usually work well, but might give odd glitches and artifacts in some cases.
+   Only :term:`Manifold` meshes are guaranteed to give proper results, other cases (especially "opened" meshes, :term:`Non-manifold` but without any self-intersections) will usually work well, but might give odd glitches and artifacts in some cases.

    You should also avoid any co-planar faces (or co-linear edges) between both operands,